MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 ## TL;DR

 1. Set up Salesforce Knowledge and train your data for Salesforce Einstein.
-2. Add wss://streaming.mypurecloud.com to the list of allowed domains in the Salesforce CSP Trusted Sites settings.
-3. Configure the Genesys Cloud for Salesforce managed package to enable client events with event types of Interaction and Notification.
+2. Configure the Genesys Cloud for Salesforce managed package to enable client events with event types of Interaction and Notification.
 Enable expand chat notifications.
-4. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
+3. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
-5. Send an ACD chat message, digital message, or place a call to a queue with transcription enabled in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.
+4. Send an ACD chat message, digital message, or place a call to a queue with transcription enabled in Genesys Cloud for Salesforce and confirm that the Lightning component updates with articles.

 ## Prerequisites